-Figure S. Global latitudinal and longitudinal occurrences of bivalve and bird functional groups in equal-area grid cells.
+Figure S5.
+Global latitudinal and longitudinal occurrences of bivalve and bird functional groups in equal-area grid cells.
 Functional group codes as defined in Tables S1 and S2.
 (A) Bivalves show a strong nestedness of functional groups with nearly all functional groups spanning tropical latitudes.
 (B) Birds show a similar highly nested pattern, although with slightly more turnover (see main text Figure 4).
 (C) Bivalves have slightly more turnover longitudinally in functional groups than they do latitudinally, largely reflecting turnover between the Western Atlantic and the Western Pacific.
 (D) Longitudinal ranges of bird functional groups are slightly more nested than those of bivalves, but have a relatively higher rate of endemicity in functional groups primarily attributed to the Amazon.